 Urban anthropology examines cities in their social and political contexts.
-Jill Katz explains that “[as] social entities, cities have a variety of social roles, including ideological, political/administrative and economic.
+Jill Katz, clinical assistant professor of archaeology at Yeshiva University, explains that “[as] social entities, cities have a variety of social roles, including ideological, political/administrative and economic.
 Yet the relative importance of these social functions is not random but rather derives from the strength of both the city’s economy and the controlling state.”

 In urban anthropology terms, ancient Samaria (Israel) would be considered an administrative city—a city with strong political power and control over the agriculture-dependent economy, governed by leaders with access to great wealth.
 Katz writes that the administrative city “is a repository of state power but unifies through coercion rather than common ideology.”